 We have a gift shop that carries a wide range of items including many that fit the interests and finances of school children.
 You’ll want to decide ahead of time if students will be allowed to shop here, and if so to suggest they bring a little spending money.
 We also have a number of resources of particular interest to teachers including books on Native American subjects and other aspects of local history.
 Anything spent in the gift shop goes to help fund Museum operations.

-After your visit here please encourage your students to return with their families as our exhibits change frequently, there is always something new to see.
-Teachers please fill out and return our teacher survey after your visit, your feedback helps us to improve our programs to meet the needs of our local children.
+After your visit here please encourage your students to return with their families as our exhibits change frequently and there is always something new to see.
+Teachers-please fill out and return our teacher survey after your visit, your feedback helps us to improve our programs to meet the needs of our local children.

 11 a.m. to 4 p.m.